 JM: I think that’s absolutely right, and I have a question that’s related to this.
 I think a lot of people try to point to identity politics as this new or somehow intrusive force, that is potentially crippling to left politics.
 But when I look at a longer history of left politics, it seems to me actually almost endemic to left political culture—that there’s this long tradition of its being intensely schismatic and fissile.
 If you go back and think about the 1930s, George Orwell’s depiction of the different factions in Barcelona, the anarchists fighting Trotskyites and the Trotskyites fighting the Stalinists.
 Is it possible that it’s just in a way intrinsic to left politics that precedes this question of identity?

 AH: It’s a very dark question, and it’s one that I have thought about a lot lately.
 I think the reason it’s so striking—this tendency not just for division but for denunciation and persecution internal to a group that was supposed to have a common mission—is that the left’s vision is one of emancipation and equality and freedom.
 So the contrast and contradiction is so stark.
 But so far I don’t think it’s something that’s specific to the left, but rather something that’s characteristic of our society, which the left has not succeeded in successfully combating.
 I think that’s a big challenge for people who are organizing, to think about how to operate on the basis of solidarity, and to have functioning organizations that are genuinely democratic, rather than devolving into a group where everyone attacks each other.

-Stay tuned for Part II coming next week: Amiri Baraka, Rachel Dolezal, “Insurgent Universality,” and… Do we need to “break” the Democratic Party?
+Part II: Amiri Baraka, Rachel Dolezal, “Insurgent Universality,” and… Do we need to “break” the Democratic Party?